ethx42/synapse/README.md

 └─────────────────────────────┘

 Packets:  500000 sent, 0 lost (0.00%)
-          └─ Packet loss should be 0% for reliable measurements
+          └─ With TCP, packet loss should be 0% (TCP guarantees delivery, but timeouts can occur)

 Duration: 16.44s
           └─ Test completed at 30.4k packets/second